Avrodipsaha/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---n5wwb0zlj2ae/README.md

-This is a portfolio page where I am trying to show caseing about my self. site is created Only Useing Html , Css and Javascript . in first page Adding toogle bar on top right side where you have 3 options  Home , About me and contact me .
+This is a portfolio page where I am trying to show caseing about my self.
+This site is created Only Useing Html , Css and Javascript .
+In first page Adding toogle bar on top right side where you get 3 options  Home , About me and contact me .
 In "About me" section I am describe my self.
-Devide "About me" in 3 part skills , Education section and Experence section .
+Devide "About me" in 3 section skills , Education and Experence  .
-In "contact me" section i am adding a form and proveing my contact info like phone number and Email id .
+In "contact me" section provideing a form and proveing my contact info like phone number and Email id .

 Preveiw of Website:-